 the cancellation, consider any other appropriate action, and notify the Distributor in writing of its

 9.4 ARBITRATION Any controversy or claim arising out of or relating to the Agreement, or the breach thereof, shall be settled by arbitration and judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction thereof.
 All matters relating to this Agreement shall be conducted in the English language.
 Distributors waive all rights to trial by jury or to any court or judicial action, and any claim can only be brought on an individual basis with no right or authority for any dispute, claim, question or disagreement to be arbitrated or adjudicated as a class action, or any kind of representative action.
-Claims arising in the United States under Sisel International, LLC, shall be held in Salt Lake City, Utah and Distributors specifically agree to not dispute the venue.
+Claims arising in the United States under Sisel International, LLC, shall be held in Provo, Utah and Distributors specifically agree to not dispute the venue.
 All arbitration arising under Sisel International AG shall be held in Zurich, Switzerland and Distributors specifically agree to not dispute the venue.
 All parties shall be entitled to all discovery rights pursuant to the Commercial Arbitration Rules of the American Arbitration Association if in Utah or International Chamber of Commerce Arbitration Rules if in Zurich, respectively.
 There shall be one arbitrator, an attorney at law, who shall have expertise in business law transactions with a strong preference being an attorney knowledgeable in the direct selling industry, as approved by both parties.
 The prevailing party shall not be entitled to receive from the losing party, costs and expenses of arbitration, including legal and filing fees, and each party agree to bear their own fees and costs.
 The decision of the arbitrator shall be final and binding on the parties and may, if necessary, be reduced to a judgment in any court of competent jurisdiction.
 This agreement to arbitration shall survive any termination or expiration of the Agreement.
 Nothing in these Policies and Procedures shall prevent Sisel from applying to and obtaining from any court having jurisdiction a writ of attachment, a temporary injunction, preliminary injunction, permanent injunction or other relief available to safeguard and protect Sisel’s interest prior to, during or following the filing of any arbitration or other proceeding or pending the rendition of a decision or award in connection with any arbitration or other proceeding.
 Similarly, as an exception to the arbitration requirement, Sisel may bring any claim or action against a Distributor for copyright, trademark or other intellectual property right violation in an appropriate court situated in Utah, with the governing law, venue and jurisdiction being the State of Utah.

 9.5 GOVERNING LAW, JURISDICTION AND VENUE Jurisdiction and venue of any matter not subject to arbitration shall reside in federal court in Salt Lake County, or any state court in Utah County, State of Utah, unless the laws of the state or country in which a Distributor resides expressly require the application of its laws.
 The parties agree that the Agreement is deemed to have been entered into in Utah County, Utah, and the laws of the State of Utah of the United States shall govern all other matters relating to or arising from the Agreement unless the laws of the state in which a Distributor resides expressly require the application of its laws.
 (US Only) Notwithstanding the foregoing, residents of Louisiana may bring an action in arbitration on an individual basis against Sisel with the jurisdiction and venue as provided by Louisiana law.